phil-opp/blog_os/blog/content/second-edition/posts/08-hardware-interrupts/index.md

 }
 ```

-We introduce a `TIMER_INTERRUPT_ID` constant to keep things organized.
 Our `timer_interrupt_handler` has the same signature as our exception handlers, because the CPU reacts identically to exceptions and external interrupts (the only difference is that some exceptions push an error code).
 The [`InterruptDescriptorTable`] struct implements the [`IndexMut`] trait, so we can access individual entries through array indexing syntax.

 [`InterruptDescriptorTable`]: https://docs.rs/x86_64/0.2.11/x86_64/structures/idt/struct.InterruptDescriptorTable.html
 [`IndexMut`]: https://doc.rust-lang.org/core/ops/trait.IndexMut.html